 Rural fire fighters are often the first and only line of defense when someone becomes helplessly trapped in grain.
 Unfortunately, many fire departments lack the specialized rescue techniques and equipment necessary for a successful grain bin rescue.

 In conjunction with Grain Bin Safety Week (Feb.
-19 – 25, 2017), Nationwide is teaming up with CHS, West Side Salvage, KC Supply, the National Education Center for Agricultural Safety (NECAS) and other partners to award first responders with grain bin rescue tubes and hands-on rescue training to help save lives.
+18-24, 2018), Nationwide is teaming up with the National Education Center for Agricultural Safety (NECAS), KC Supply and others to award emergency first responders with grain rescue tubes and hands-on rescue training to help save lives.

 Winning entries will be awarded: